carlisia/bio-adapt/docs/emerge/alternatives.md

 **Why emerge is different**:

-- Emerge coordinates timing, not message passing
+- Emerge coordinates timing, not message passing (see [Protocol](protocol.md))
-- Emerge agents interact directly, no broker needed
+- Emerge [agents](../concepts/agents.md) interact directly, no broker needed
 - Emerge focuses on when to act, not what to communicate
-- Emerge provides synchronization, not messaging
+- Emerge provides [synchronization](../concepts/synchronization.md), not messaging

 ### 4. Distributed Locks (Redis/Zookeeper)